 - You are overdue on the past student loan payments (if you left the country and failed to keep up with your repayments, for example).

-Amount of Money Can One Get With a Doctoral Loan
+Amount of Money Can One Get With A Postgraduate PhD Loan

 If your course began on or after August 1, 2020, you will repay up to £26,445 for the length of the whole course.